 Best Overall: WEWE Single-Handle High-Arc Brushed Nickel Pull-Out Faucet

 This single-handle faucet from Wewe straddles a classical style while offering plenty of function.
 The nose of the faucet can pull down to reach into the corners of the sink that many faucets can’t get to.
 It offers an easy installation that may not require a plumber, depending on your level of expertise.
-The spout height is 8.5 inches, with the neck reaching 15.7 inches, and this faucet can be installed whether you have 1 or 3 holes.
+Though this faucet is a single-hole deck mount, it can be installed if you have three holes.

-This faucet delivers a lot for the money at a moderate price point.
+This faucet, which has a spout reach of 8.5 inches, delivers a lot for the money at a moderate price point.
 The aesthetics are similar to more expensive models, and interior parts are made from metal (brass, stainless steel, and zinc alloy).
 With its flexible style, high quality, and useful pull-down function, this faucet is optimal for nearly any kind of kitchen.
 Five finishes are available: polished chrome, brushed nickel, chrome and black, oil-rubbed bronze, and matte black.

 Best Budget: Moen Banbury 2-Handle Mid-Arc Standard Faucet

 Among the most affordable faucets on the market is the Moen Banbury 2-Handle.
-The dual-handle design allows for concise temperature control.
+The dual-handle design allows for concise temperature control with a flow rate of 1.5 gallons per minute.
 The faucet also has a side-sprayer, which helps with cleaning larger pots and reaching hard-to-access corners of the sink.

-Available in a chrome finish, the faucet, which reaches a height of 10.4 inches, is a good look for most kitchens.
+Available in a chrome finish, the faucet, which has a spout reach of 9 inches, is a good look for most kitchens.
 The Duralock quick-connect system allows for a fast install that requires fewer tools, meaning you can install it yourself.
-This faucet is appropriate for a 4-hole sink configuration.
+This faucet is appropriate for 4-inch centerset configurations.